kaievns/the-log/posts/lead/on-culture-and-belonging.md

 next day it'll be like nothing had happened.

 A culture is like that, it's an idea that people share.
 And this idea self-perpetuates through groups of people when they interact.
-And this idea stays present long after people who first voiced it out are gone.
+And it stays present long after people who first voiced it out are gone.

 ## How culture actually works

 I think "culture" is a rather misleading word for what it is, actually.
 _Bonding_ or _attachment_ would be a more appropriate one.

-In historical terms, society and culture are relatively new phenomena.
+In historical terms, society and global culture are relatively new phenomena.
 Just as most of the language is.
 As a specie we performed the exact same bonding rituals we call "culture" for hundreds of thousands of years before the idea of society and modern language appeared.

 This idea of group belongingness and bonding is so strongly hard wired into us, that isolation and loneliness physically hurt.
 The recent research showed that